ehamberg/gtdguide/src/lyagtd.markdown

 The items on your @@in@@ list should be processed one by one *in the order they appear on your list*.
 When processing an item in your @@in@@ list the first question you need to ask is: **is it *actionable*?**---in other words, do you need to *do* something?
-If the answer is NO, you either throw it away if you no longer need it, keep it as reference material ("I will probably need this article again some day..."), add it to a "some day/maybe list" (for things like ^^"learn Indonesian"^^), or **incubate** it.
+If the answer is NO, you either throw it away if you no longer need it, keep it as reference material ("I will probably need this article again some day..."), add it to a @@some day/maybe@@ list (for things like ^^"learn Indonesian"^^), or **incubate** it.
 Wait, what‽ Sit on it?
 Yes, sort of.
-If it's something that you want to remind yourself of later ("I really didn't understand this article, I should have a look at it again in two weeks") it should go into your calendar or your *tickler file* which will soon be explained.
+If it's something that you want to remind yourself about later ("I really didn't understand this article, I should have a look at it again in two weeks") it should go into your calendar or your *tickler file* which will soon be explained.
 (Yes, even the weird name.)

 Now, if the item you're currently processing *is* actionable---in other words: something should be done about it---you should ask the question "*what is the